Categories

 Y

 y : from March 2024, the English initial “y-” sound (“yod” or /j/) will be represented by the character “j” in Diinlang.
 “Y-” as a phoneme effectively becomes redundant in Diinlang.
 Diinlang words begininng in “y-” should be respelled with “j-”.
+Only ya and yu and their derivations will be written with an intitial “y-.

 ya : yes.
 Shortcode : y